 The Vestry is the governing board of the Light of Christ with oversight of the temporal assets and governing policies of the church.
 To do so for a spiritual body, however, is to seek spiritual guidance in prayer and to be concerned with the well-being and spiritual development of the church members.
 Those who wish to serve on Vestry are asked to be men and women who are devoted to prayer and the study of scripture, to be active in the fellowship of TLC, and to be regular in worship.
 Five to 12 members are elected by the membership of the church to serve on the Vestry for a period of up to three years.

-I am Neil Peters and this was my third year serving on the TLC Vestry.
+I am Neil Peters and I have just completed my first year as Senior Warden on the TLC Vestry.
 I am humbled to have been asked to serve as your Senior Warden beginning in 2016.
 My wife Margie and I have been members of TLC since the merger with the Anglican Church of the Sprit (ACTS).
 I am originally from New Jersey but attended Colorado State University where I met my wonderful wife.
-We have been married for 45 years.
+We have been married for 47 years.
 It was in Fort Collins that we joined the Episcopal Church-my roots were in the Christian Reformed Church and Margie’s were in the Catholic Church.
 It was a change for both of us, but we have enjoyed the liturgy, spirit-filled worship and Biblical teaching at our churches, especially TLC.

 I have been involved in Cursillo, Alpha, and a number of Bible studies over the years including leading Precepts Bible Studies.
 I have been a Senior Warden at Christ Church Denver and ACTS.
 Currently I am a Lector, Chalice Minister and Prayer Minister at TLC.
 Our congregation is a great group of committed people and we are fortunate to have an anointed and loving Pastor and staff.
 I hope that we can thrive as a church and provide the monetary support for our clergy, staff, outreach and the programs that we value.
 My prayer for TLC is that we can be a vibrant, sprit-led, discipling church and to that end I would be honored to serve as a member of the TLC Vestry.
 I would add something I recently read, “It’s not how many people come to your church that’s important, it’s how much their lives have changed because they came.”

 My name is Pam Munter.
-My husband Dean, and I have been married for 24 years.
+My husband Dean, and I, have been married for 26 years.
 We have been members at TLC since 2000.
 Prior to that, we attended St. Nicholas Episcopal Church.

-We have two sons, Ethan (22) and Jared (21).
-I have worked for Thomson Reuters for the past 27 years in several positions, currently as an account manager.
+We have two sons, Ethan (24) and Jared (23).
+I have worked for Thomson Reuters for the past 28 years in several positions, currently as a client manager.

 My name is Michael Warren.
-My wife Lauren and I have been married for 5 years and we brought our first son, Hosea Jacob, into the world just two and a half years ago.
+My wife Lauren and I have been married for 6+ years and we brought our first son, Hosea Jacob, into the world just four years ago, and are now expecting a little girl in November.
 We have been attending TLC since the Spring of 2011, just 6 months after we got married, so we really feel like the community here has watched and helped us become a family from our very start.
 What a blessing!

 I work as a graphic designer at a small print shop here in Denver that prints for many ministries who do work here and for God’s Kingdom around the world.